Glentress MTB Bank Holiday Weekend (1 of 4) - RED trails

 Just east of the small town of Peebles on the A72, some 30 miles South of Edinburgh in The Scottish Borders, Glentress Forest this year will undoubtedly be the highlight of this year's ODL MTB calendar.

-Below are the links to the four days of MTB at the Glentress forest.
-The plan is to have two full days Saturday/Sunday and two half days on Friday and Monday as most will be travelling that day.
+Below are the links to the four days of extreme MTB in the Glentress area.
+The plan is to have two full days Saturday/Sunday and two half days on Friday and Monday as most will be travelling those days.

 OutdoorLads Events Calendars